n0tybynature/n0tybynature/README.md

 ### HI THERE 👋 WELCOME TO MY PAGE 😄

 🔭 I’m currently working on ...
-Human Right First Blue Witness, A project that aims to serve the community by keeping police accountable.
+Dota 2 Character Generator, A project that aims to serve the Dota 2 community by helping them select a hero by random with filters.
 #
 🌱 I’m currently learning ... how to become a better human and coder!
 Learning more algorithms at the moment.
 #